russellh76/homebridge-sonybraviaswitchestv/README.md

 TODO 1: </br>
 Should I do numbers?
 That would allow Siri user to call out channels to TV with voice commands.
-Probably makes more sense to just add all possible channel combinations to the existing config.
+Probably makes more sense to just add all possible channel combinations to the existing config (homebridge didn't like that many accessories).

 TODO 2: </br>
-The current blub characteristics are integer only.
-This keeps me from easil building a module for changing channel and also leads to issues where Siri confuses for/4 to/2.
+The current bulb characteristics are integer only.
+This keeps me from easily building a module for changing channel and also leads to issues where Siri confuses for/4 to/2.
 Could be resolved if I figured out string characteristics.
 I don't know how much is involved.

 DONE: </br>
 Finally figured out the status checking for TV Power, Inputs, Mute and Volume.